LordAmit/LordAmit/README.md

 Using software engineering research techniques, he creates systematic evaluation frameworks that can help improve security focused techniques or software.

-I also work on open source projects at my free time (and make my research related source codes open as soon as possible!), which is why I am here.
-To learn more about me, you are welcome to browse the repos I have as well as the following links!
+Amit also works on open source projects at his free time (and makes research related source codes open as soon as possible!), which is why he is here.
+To learn more about him, you are welcome to browse the repos he has as well as the following links!

 - Website: https://amitsealami.com
 - Twitter: https://twitter.com/Amit_Seal_Ami